 Another Tamron alternative is the 17-50mm F2.8, which only works on crop sensor bodies but is also a great focal range, and again you can use F2.8 throughout.
 Note, this isn't as low as your primes above, so you lose a little bit of flexibility by not being able to let in more light via your aperture, but you gain in being able to use different focal lengths in one lens.
 It's always a compromise somewhere in photography!

 The price of these lenses is around $500.00.

-Then let's do this: take your kit lens and tape it down at 50mm.
+Take your kit lens and tape it down at 50mm.
 Don't move from that focal length all week (nope, not at all!) and see first of all what you think of not being able to zoom, and secondly what you think of the focal length.
-Now try it at 35mm.
-Same thing, don't move from that focal length for a few days.
-See which suited you better.
+Now try the same thing at 35mm and don't move from that focal length for a few days, and see which suited you better.
 If you really, really didn't like not having a zoom even after you've given it a couple of weeks, spend your cash on a zoom instead, but remember that you will lose a little bit of flexibility with letting in more light via your aperture.

 Also, whatever you do, check the lens before you buy to make sure that they are compatible with your particular camera model.
 It's very important to do this as not every lens works with every camera body - some are meant for cropped frame cameras only, and some camera bodies will only take certain lenses.
-Amazon now has a little widget where you can put in these details and it lets you know if everything is compatible - use this before you do anything else!
-(I also love Amazon for their no-quibble 30 day policy - I have tried out a couple of lenses this way!)
+Amazon now has a little widget where you can put in these details and it lets you know if everything is compatible - use this before you buy anything!
+(Although you gotta love Amazon's 30 day refund policy!)

 Lastly, please note that I have assumed you have a cropped camera body (most entry to mid range DSLR's are) when discussing how the focal lengths will work on your camera.